FullstackJack/rn-notifications-sample-app/README.md

 Originally, I had devised an implementation whereby new notifications appeared when a user was scrolled to the top, similar to a reversed direction chat application, but this was not optimal and caused unintentional layout shifts while interacting with notification items.
 It became obvious that I needed to switch to a deliberate user action in order to trigger viewing the hidden notifications (merging a hidden list of recieved notifications with the visible ones).
 That change also necessitated the use of a _new notifications count_ to display the number hidden notifications waiting for the user to engage with.

-## List Re-rendering
+## List Re-rendering and Timeago

 Despite the name, "VirtualizedList", the underlying implementation in FlatList and SectionList, can still have poor performance when the list is large.
 I solved around this issue by making use of React's `memo` to memoize the list items and only render/rerender items that have changed.
 For instance, when a read flag is updated, rather than triggering a whole list rerender, `memo` only let's the parent update the single item that changed.

-Further complicating the logic, timeago should needs to be re-rendered periodically.
+Further complicating the list render logic, timeago needs to be re-rendered periodically.
 One way to make this work is to unmount the notifications screen on blur and rerender items on next view.
-Another techique is to add the timeago to the props of the memoization which favors rerendering of more recent items.
+Another technique is to add the timeago to the props of the memoization which favors re-rendering of more recent items.
 If we had hundreds of recent items though, this could become a rendering bottleneck and would need to be tuned.
+Unfortunately, once I moved timeago as a prop on NotificationItem, it added a slight lag on rendering larger lists.
+I plan to optimize this in the future with a more advanced algorithm and possible caching of list ordering calculations.
+Part of that effort would require debugging using flame charts and perf monitors.

 # What TODO Next